FOR IMMEDIATE RELEASE

 The passenger pigeon once numbered as many as 5 billion.
 The bird was so numerous passing flocks were said to darken the skies.
 Nonetheless, the bird’s population crashed and disappeared within a span of 50 years.
 The causes were excessive hunting and habitat destruction; some of the same factors that continue to threaten imperiled wildlife today.
 Fortunately, nearly 60 years after the bird’s extinction, Congress took a significant step to ensure that avoidable tragedies like the passenger pigeon extinction never happen again when it enacted the Endangered Species Act (ESA) to save plants and animals facing extinction.

-On the occasion of this tragic anniversary, Jamie Rappaport Clark, president and CEO of Defenders of Wildlife, issued the following statement:
+On the occasion of this tragic anniversary, Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife, issued the following statement:

 “This nation enacted the ESA so that we would never again experience a loss like the passenger pigeon, a human-caused extinction that could have been prevented.
 Indeed, had the ESA been in place in the late 19th century, it likely would have saved the passenger pigeon.
 Though the ESA came too late to save Martha’s species, today we can look to it as a statement of America’s commitment to protecting our nation’s imperiled wildlife and plants for future generations.